webrtc-for-the-curious/webrtc-for-the-curious/content/docs/04-securing.md

 ### Key Generation
 ** What input generates the master secret**

+### Sending ApplicationData

 ## SRTP
 SRTP is a protocol designed just for encrypting RTP packets.
 Unlike DTLS it had no handshake mechanism.
-To start a SRTP
+To start a SRTP session you specify your keys and cipher.

 ### Session Creation

-### Encrypting a packet
+### Sending Media

 ## DTLS and SRTP together